 What is hard worldbuilding?

 Hard worldbuilders are the plotters or architects of worldbuilding.
-They are methodical and, most importantly, they have most (if not all) the world figured out before they start writing their novel or running their RPG.
+They are methodical and, most importantly, they have most (if not all) the world figured out from rigorously asking worldbuilding questions before they start writing their novel or running their RPG.
 Tolkien is an example of hard worldbuilding (he had the entire setting ready before starting to write the Hobbit), and so is The Expanse, whose setting had already been created for an RPG that was then turned into books.

 So, as you can imagine, hard worldbuilders are great at consistency—since everything is already planned out before the story begins, there will be no contradictions.
 This is especially great for hard sci-fi worldbuilding and generally anything that has a grander scope or theme (and therefore, lots of moving pieces).
 And having set limitations is great to spark creativity too!
 It challenges you to find alternatives that you might not have thought of otherwise.
 But, at the same time, it keeps your creativity under control.
 Having limits means that you won’t keep worldbuilding to infinity and beyond.
 This will help you focus on the final product of your worldbuilding, whether it’s a novel or an RPG setting.